UX/UI Designer for employHER

 User Flow

-Once the design system was finished, I started brainstorming how I wanted the two screens to look.
+Once I had a better understanding of what features and components I wanted to implement into my design, I started brainstorming how I wanted the two screens to look.
 To better understand how I wanted my users to interact with the webpage, I decided to make a user flow chart to figure out what features the page will have and how I want the users to interact.
 I realized that there would be two types of users: the interviewer and the interviewee.
 They were both similar, yet different at the same time.

 Interviewer's Perspective